Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

-Moreover, Qin Shi Huang largely extended Qin’s territory by initiating many other wars and encouraging people to move further and cultivate more farmland.
+Moreover, Qin Shi Huang extended Qin’s territory by initiating many other wars and encouraging people to move to remote places and cultivate more farmland.

-After a big military success defeating the Huns (also named Xiongnu), he commanded to build The Great Wall to defend this nomadic regime, and constructed a luxury palace to enjoy life.
+After a big military success in defeating Xiongnu, he built the Great Wall to defend against this nomadic regime and constructed a luxury palace to enjoy life.

-That palace was burnt into ashes by a leader of an uprising army named Xiang Yu later, but the Great Wall is standing tall and upright for thousands of years.
+That palace was burnt into ashes by a leader of an uprising army named Xiang Yu later, but the Great Wall has been standing tall and upright for thousands of years.

 Unification of National Ideology

-This behavior was long criticized by many historians who considered him as a tyrant.
+This behavior has long been criticized by many historians that considered him a tyrant.

-Besides that, Qin Shi Huang always trusted and well respected his ministers and generals; most of them were well treated and rewarded.
+Besides that, he always trusted and respected his officials and generals; most of them were well-treated and rewarded.

 Pursuing of Immortals

-After Qin Shi Huang having gained extraordinary achievements in all respects, searching for immortals became one of his main purposes.
+After Qin Shi Huang had gained extraordinary achievements in all respects, searching for immortals became one of his primary purposes.

-He held some grand sacrifice ceromonies in the holy Mount Tai, the place that believed can connect the heaven, the secular world and the hell.
+He held some grand sacrificial ceremonies on the holy Mount Tai, the place believed to be the connection of heaven, the secular world, and hell.

-In the meantime, many people were sent to look for celestial beings.
+In the meantime, many people were sent to search for celestial beings.

-He also had visited many other mountains and seas where might have immortals living in, according to ancient myths and legends.
+He also visited many other mountains and seas that, according to ancient myths and legends, might have immortals.

-No one knows what exactly he had found, but many mysterious stories about him were passed from generation to generation on the places that he had visited.
+No one knows what exactly he had found, but many mysterious stories about him were passed on for generations in the places he had visited.

-Departure of Qin Shi Huang and Fights Over His Throne
+The Departure of Qin Shi Huang and Contentions Over Throne

 This great emperor passed away on his fifth tour.

-Before he departed, Qin Shi Huang left to a will in which he gave the throne to his talented and well respected first son named Fusu, the boy that he had with his only queen, the princess of the Kingdom Chu.
+Before his departure, he left a will in which he gave the throne to his talented and well-respected first son named Fusu, the boy he had with his only queen, the princess of the State Chu.

-However, Qin Shi Huang’s 18th son stole the throne and forged a will saying the emperor commanded Fusu to suicide, with the help of some powerful ministers.
-Then they sent it to the Prince Fusu, who was serving in the military far away.
+However, his 18th son stole the throne, and with the help of some powerful ministers, they forged a will saying the emperor commanded Prince Fusu to suicide, who was serving in the military far away.

-Fusu, the legit heir of the Empire Qin, followed this faked will and committed suicide.
+Then Fusu, the legitimate heir of the Empire Qin, followed this fake will and committed suicide.

-A powerful and intelligent general, the one who defeated the Huns and built the Great Wall, was also forced to commit suicide, because of his sincere fidelity to Prince Fusu.
+A powerful and intelligent general who defeated Xiongnu and built the Great Wall was also forced to commit suicide because of his sincere fidelity to Prince Fusu.

-The new emperor snatched the crown, but he couldn't run the empire well.
+The new emperor, Hu Hai, snatched the crown but couldn't govern the empire well.

-He buried all of Qin Shi Huang’s imperial concubines alive, and murdered all of his other siblings and disobedient officials, cruelly.
+He buried all of his father's imperial concubines alive and murdered all of his other siblings and disobedient officials cruelly.

-The centralized system that he invented was applied and inherited by the following Chinese emperors for thousands of years.
+However, the centralized system he invented had been applied and inherited by successive Chinese emperors for thousands of years.

-Qin Shi Huang's whole life was a legend with unprecedented achievements, moreover, his posthumous world was exceptionally marvelous as well.
+Qin Shi Huang's whole life was a legend with unprecedented achievements; moreover, his posthumous world was also exceptionally marvelous.

-Mausoleum of Qin Shi Huang is one of the few mysterious graves that had not been opened yet, because of the limited protection technology.
+The Mausoleum of the First Qin Emperor is one of the few mysterious graves that had not been excavated yet, due to the limited protection technology.

-According to historical documents, his mausoleum utilized about 800,000 labors and took 39 years to finally finish.
+According to historical documents, his mausoleum utilized about 800,000 laborers and took 39 years to finish.

-It is said that he copied his entire capital city underground, so his grave was super huge, mysterious, and full of magical sayings.
+It is said that he reproduced his entire capital city underground, so his grave was super huge, mysterious, and full of magical legends.

-Within his underground palace, valuable pearls were inlaid in the copper-made-top as the stars, large amount of mercury was arranged as lakes and seas, countless treasures were displayed in many rooms of the big palace, while very dangerous defensive mechanisms were delicately set all over the mausoleum.
+Within his underground palace, valuable pearls were inlaid in the copper-made top as the stars, a large amount of mercury was arranged as lakes and seas, and countless treasures were displayed in many rooms of the enormous underground palace.
+At the same time, hazardous defensive mechanisms were delicately set all over the mausoleum.

-The famous Terra-Cotta Warriors were designed to be the powerful army that protects his grave; the excavated ones, however, are only a small part of the entire troop of the Qin Shi Huang's mausoleum.
+The famous Terra-Cotta Warriors were designed to be the mighty army that protects his grave; however, the excavated ones are only a small part of the entire burial pits of his magnificent mausoleum.

 You Might Also Like: